 |Preferred name(s)||Preferred names (i.e. Bill instead of William or Sue instead of Susan) are not allowed unless a legal certificate of name change is presented.

 4. Proof of Education

-You must request your education institution or assessment service mail an official education transcript or education assessment to: Real Estate Council of Alberta, Suite 202, 1506 11 Ave SW, Calgary AB T3C 0M9
+You must request an official education transcript or education assessment to be mailed directly from the education institution or assessment service to: Real Estate Council of Alberta, Suite 202, 1506 11 Ave SW, Calgary AB T3C 0M9.

 |Proof of Canadian Education (one of the following||

 |RECA does not accept the following as proof of education: